ArtHitParade

 This one-off 275 GTB Speciale has the same shape as the original short nose GTB variant but differs in multiple details that enhance elegance and comfort.
 Its transfer of ownership from Ferrari to Carrozzeria Pininfarina is carried out in March 1965.
 Unveiled at St. Moritz in a press conference, this demonstrator of the taste and skill of Battista Pininfarina is exhibited in the motor shows of Frankfurt, Paris, Turin and Brussels.

 Battista Pininfarina dies on April 3, 1966 without having stopped his activity.
 Unveiled in the previous month, the 1600 Duetto of Alfa Romeo is still attributed to his design.
 Sold in January 1966, the 275 GTB Speciale is no longer available at that time at the Carrozzeria.
-To pay homage to his father, Sergio presents the Automobile Club de l'Ouest with another Speciale also from 1965, the prototype of the Dino berlinetta, sold by Artcurial on February 10, 2017 for € 4,4M including premium.
+To pay homage to his father, Sergio presents the Automobile Club de l'Ouest with another Speciale also from 1965, the prototype of the Dino berlinetta, sold by Artcurial on February 10, 2017 for € 4,4M.

 1965 Shelby Daytona Cobra Coupe